ShalomPrinz/fantasy-backend/tests/README.md

-Test Instructions
+# Test Instructions

+**All commands should be executed from tests folder.**

+## Emulator

-First of all, activate firestore emulator by calling
+First of all, activate firestore emulator:

-    **firebase emulators:start --import=./data**
+    bash start_emulator.sh

-Note that you need to do it from ./tests/firebase, as this directory contains all the info about the emulator
+Note that you need to do it from ./tests/firebase, as this directory contains all the info about the emulator.

+Some tests might fail without the startup data, which happens if you forget adding the ***--import=./data*** part to the command

+## Test

-Then you can actually test everything by calling
+Then you can actually test everything:

-    **go test**
+    go test

+## Coverage

+    bash coverage.sh